adlytaibi/ontap_config/README.md

 ### Note: The computer in Active directory needs to be deleted manually.

-- Delete the computers from active directory
+- Delete the computers from active directory, open powershell on AD server or machine with tools.

 ```bash
 PS C:\Users\Administrator> remove-adcomputer -identity nfs